 In the 1940s Orwell had tried to combat totalitarian propaganda with advocacy of the clarity of ‘standard English’ – only to fall foul of the various polemical ‘class’ associations of standard English itself.
 That proved to be only one particular example of the problem that we do not even trust the languages we speak and write; in desperation we join with advertisers and sloganisers in debasing the language and its resources in search of something we can believe in.
 I guess the sloganisers will ensure that’s a futile quest.
 If we want something we can trust, we must concentrate on what we say, not how we say it.
 If that turns out to sound posh, then so be it!

 All this leaves the plight of those with any moral viewpoint, no matter what about, with a huge problem.
 In the world of polemics between sundry pressure groups and then the various religious and political campaign themes, we find leaders making fools of themselves by ‘taking the moral high ground’ only to find themselves blasted as hypocrites if they (or their colleagues) don’t match up to standard, or blasted as puritans telling us what to do if they do, or else suspect as potential fanatic tyrants.
 No wonder some prefer to keep their mouths shut, or take the moral low ground instead!
-Such is the driving force behind the current which goes by the horrible name ‘neoliberalism’, which basically seeks to escape the problem by leaving every issue to markets and the price mechanism.
-Unfortunately, this often merely replaces one kind of mistrust by another, illustrated by apartment blocks with different entrances for rich and poor.
+Such is the driving force behind the current going by the horrible name ‘neoliberalism’ which first appeared in the 1930s with such as Hayek, von Mises, and their followers, but at a time when the future seemed to be planning and state control.
+Now, when the future looks very different, leaving every issue to markets and the price mechanism has the effect of shunting moral arguments and decisions off to some realm of ‘shared values’ which hardly exists.
+Further, relying on markets can merely replace one kind of mistrust with another, illustrated by apartment blocks with different entrances for rich and poor.

 Hence my interest in direct democracy.
 Why not confine leadership to organising the rest of us to settle our values, by direct vote if need be?
 After all, we’re gaining experience on tackling loaded questions and vote rigging all the time, are we not?
 For all its hazards direct democratic decision leaves the partisans free to spout their polemics to their hearts’ content, and if we then make crass decisions, that’s our lookout.